Ankyji05/Real_estate-price_predictor/README.md

 # real_estate
-This is about the data analysis of real estate.
+This is about the real estate price predictor using machine learning.
+Tools used:- Jupyter Notebook, Numpy, Pandas, Sklearn.